saadl27/PuckoPolis/README.md

 # empty_template
-Just an empty template of a Github repo, mainly used to transfer visibility of forks
+Just an empty template of a Github repo, only used to transfer visibility of forks